 All else that she sings sits between those two songs as moments in time that feel both transient and eternal.
 The beautiful duets of “Naranjo en flor” and “En esta tarde gris,” sung with her guitarist and arranger Fredy Pérez, exceed, by virtue of the sight of them onstage, even the perfect balance of their voices; something in the air goes grey, or smells of orange blossoms.
 To hear her sing, back to back, Troilo’s “Che bandoneón” and Gardel’s “Guitarra mía” is to grasp the way in which musical instruments, by virtue of their existence in time, acquire the force of a human personality.
 Near the end of “Guitarra mía,” the band behind her, including the guitar, goes mute, and her voice carries its presence, hovering at the top of an updraft and dispersing to the universe as the instruments reassert their materiality.

 It is astounding that a voice so celestial is also so grounded, and of a place.
 To be reminded that the roots of tango are as much Uruguayan as Argentinian, there is no one better to listen to, and she isn’t shy about making the point.
-As an entry to her final song in Medellín she rattled off an amazing scat of tango figures with Uruguayan connections, from the composer of “La cumparsita,” to the poet-lyricist Manzi, until finally, pointing her finger as though pricking the back of the house with a needle, she added the words, in the city where he died and is still celebrated, “¡y Gardel!”
+As an entry to her final song in Medellín she rattled off an amazing scat of tango figures with Uruguayan connections, from the composer of “La cumparsita,” Matos Rodriguez, and others, until finally, pointing her finger as though pricking the back of the house with a needle, she added the words, in the city where he died and is still celebrated, “¡y Gardel!”

 For more on Malena Muyala, click here.